Hong-yu-Zhang/OmniESI/README.md

     --model [Baseline, BCFM, CCFM, MESI] \
     --show_surface \ # (Optional) We recommend not using this argument to prevent occlusion.
 ```
-The script utilized to visualize the atom level attention score is also available:
+The script utilized to visualize the atom attention score of substrate is also available:
 ```python
 python show_substrate_att.py \
     --split [1-5] \